mikeho/ui-toolkit-react/README.md

 `DataGrid.Table` provides an easy way to add pagination.
 Note that all pagination is done via the server -- so any API request that can support paginating results will take in pagination parameters.

-The request object you pass in can have its pagination parameters set up by calling the `setupRequest` callback that is passed to your `queryData` function.
+The request object you pass in can have its pagination parameters set up by setting up the resultParameter as the result of `getResultParameter()` call to the Table object you are rendering.

 ### Sorting